Yukun-Guo/Tangram-layout/README.md

 ### showHeader

-You can control the visible of the header of the pane using `showHeader`.
+You can hide the header of the pane using `showHeader`.

 ``` ts
 <template>